📍 Serving Hartford & All of Greater Hartford

 Connecticut Probate Timeline for a Hartford County Property

-1. File with Register in Probate: Bring the original will, death certificate, and filing fee to the Hartford Probate Court.
+1. File with the Probate Court: Bring the original will, death certificate, and filing fee to the Hartford Probate Court.
 The Executor (named in the will) or an Administrator (appointed if no will) is formally issued Letters Testamentary or Letters of Administration — this is the legal authority to act on behalf of the estate.

 2. Inventory the estate: The Executor must inventory all assets, including real property.
 A formal appraisal of the Hartford home is typically required.